jboyko/SegmentR/README.md

 2.  **Open a Terminal or Command Prompt**: Access your command-line interface.

-3.  **Navigate to the Package Directory**: Go to the directory containing the SegColR package.
+3.  **Navigate to the Package Directory**: Go to the directory containing the SegmentR package.

 4.  **Create the Conda Environment**: Execute the following command to create the required environment: